Learning Outcomes

 PII requirements influence firm management decisions, including:

-- which practice areas to offer (some areas attract higher premiums)
+- which practice areas to offer (some areas attract higher premiums or excesses, for example conveyancing, private client and corporate work with higher fraud or transactional risk)

-- client acceptance policies (firms may decline high-risk clients)
+- client acceptance policies and matter-scoping (firms may decline high-risk clients or restrict the retainer to manageable tasks)

-- investment in risk controls (such as staff training and IT systems)
+- investment in risk controls (such as staff training, dual authorisation on client account, ID verification tools, and robust file reviews)

-- resource allocation to ensure compliance and claims prevention
+- resource allocation to ensure compliance and claims prevention, including AML systems and controls

-Firms with poor claims records may face higher premiums or difficulty obtaining cover, which can threaten their viability.
+Firms with poor claims records may face higher premiums, higher excesses, narrower terms or difficulty obtaining cover, which can threaten viability.
+Good claims hygiene—prompt notifications, cooperation with insurers, centralised learning from claims and near misses, and avoiding unnecessary admissions—can materially improve a firm’s profile.

 Worked Example 1.3